 Google Analytics is an essential tool for Shopify store owners.
-This blog post will show you how to set up Shopify Google Analytics in 2022, and why it’s important for your Shopify store.
+This blog post will show you how to set up Shopify Google Analytics, and why it’s important for your Shopify store.

 Knowing what to sell is less essential than understanding your audience and the actions they exhibit on your website.
 Using Google Analytics traffic data to figure out who you’re marketing to is the greatest approach to understanding your target audience.